po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/03-Day/03-Day-LessonPlan.md

   ## Acceptance Criteria

-  * It's done when the GET route `/api/travellers` returns all traveller data without associated trips in Insomnia Core.
+  * It's done when the GET route `/api/travellers` returns all traveller data without associated trips in Insomnia.

-  * It's done when the POST route `/api/travellers` creates traveller data and returns a successful response in Insomnia Core.
+  * It's done when the POST route `/api/travellers` creates traveller data and returns a successful response in Insomnia.

-  * It's done when the GET route `/api/travellers/:id` returns a single traveller's data with their associated trips and a list of locations in Insomnia Core.
+  * It's done when the GET route `/api/travellers/:id` returns a single traveller's data with their associated trips and a list of locations in Insomnia.

-  * It's done when the DELETE route `/api/travellers/:id` removes a traveller and any trips associated with them and returns a successful response in Insomnia Core.
+  * It's done when the DELETE route `/api/travellers/:id` removes a traveller and any trips associated with them and returns a successful response in Insomnia.

-  * It's done when the GET route `/api/locations` returns all location data in Insomnia Core.
+  * It's done when the GET route `/api/locations` returns all location data in Insomnia.

-  * It's done when the POST route `/api/locations` creates location data and returns a successful response in Insomnia Core.
+  * It's done when the POST route `/api/locations` creates location data and returns a successful response in Insomnia.

-  * It's done when the GET route `/api/locations/:id` returns a single location's data, with its associated trips, in Insomnia Core.
+  * It's done when the GET route `/api/locations/:id` returns a single location's data, with its associated trips, in Insomnia.

-  * It's done when the DELETE route `/api/locations/:id` removes a location and any trips associated with it and returns a successful response in Insomnia Core.
+  * It's done when the DELETE route `/api/locations/:id` removes a location and any trips associated with it and returns a successful response in Insomnia.

   * It's done when the POST route `/api/trips` creates trip data between associated travellers and locations.

-  * It's done when the DELETE route `/api/trips/:id` removes a trip and returns a successful response in Insomnia Core.
+  * It's done when the DELETE route `/api/trips/:id` removes a trip and returns a successful response in Insomnia.

   * It's done when the API is successfully deployed to Heroku with a MySQL database.